Peter Elliott (bishop): Priesthood

-On 19 February 1973, Elliot was ordained to the priesthood for the Archdiocese of Melbourne by Cardinal Lawrence Joseph Shehan, the Archbishop of Baltimore, during the 40th International Eucharistic Congress which took place in Melbourne and to which Shehan served as papal legate.
+On 19 February 1973, Elliott was ordained to the priesthood for the Archdiocese of Melbourne by Cardinal Lawrence Joseph Shehan, the Archbishop of Baltimore, during the 40th International Eucharistic Congress which took place in Melbourne and to which Shehan served as papal legate.
 Elliott then served as an assistant priest in several appointments in the archdiocese as well as secretary to Bishop John A. Kelly from 1979 to 1984.

 Ministry in the Roman Curia

-Elliot returned to Rome as an official of the Pontifical Council for the Family at the Vatican, serving for 10 years beginning in 1987.
+Elliott returned to Rome as an official of the Pontifical Council for the Family at the Vatican, serving for 10 years beginning in 1987.
 His service to the council included the promotion of marriage and family life at high-profile United Nations conferences.

-Elliott has also served in the Roman Curia as a consultator for the Congregation for Divine Worship and the Discipline of the Sacraments and as a member of Anglicanae Traditiones, the inter-dicasterial commission charged with preparing the liturgical books to be used by the Personal ordinariates which Pope Benedict XVI established for Anglican converts to Catholicism.
+Elliott also served in the Roman Curia as a consultator for the Congregation for Divine Worship and the Discipline of the Sacraments and as a member of Anglicanae Traditiones, the inter-dicasterial commission charged with preparing the liturgical books to be used by the personal ordinariates which Pope Benedict XVI established for Anglican converts to Catholicism.

-Episcopacy
+Episcopate

 On 30 April 2007, Pope Benedict XVI appointed him an auxiliary bishop of Melbourne and the titular bishop of Manaccenser.
 He received his episcopal consecration from Archbishop Denis Hart of Melbourne on 15 June 2007, with Cardinal George Pell of Sydney and Archbishop Ambrose Battista De Paoli, the Holy See's apostolic nuncio to Australia, serving as principal co-consecrators.

-Following his ordination as a bishop, Elliot served on both the Bishops' Liturgy Commission and the National Liturgical Council of Australia.
+Following his ordination as a bishop, Elliott served on both the Bishops' Liturgy Commission and the National Liturgical Council of Australia.

 Pope Francis announced in November 2018 that he had accepted Elliott's resignation, which was submitted on reaching the retirement age of 75.